The School’s Commitment to You

 - advisors to HCOS including accountants, lawyers and consultants;

-- [foundations / any related entities] of HCOS as reasonably required by the operations of HCOS and the [foundation and related entity]; - when required or permitted by law.
+- KCCS, the charitable society that oversees HCOS as reasonably required by the operations of HCOS and KCCS - when required or permitted by law.

 Personal information about volunteers may be disclosed for the purposes of establishing and managing an effective volunteer program and for other purposes identified when the information is collected.
 Information may also be disclosed when required or permitted by law.